Data Strategy, Security & Privacy

 Our firm's government affairs practice regularly assists clients in connecting with, and presenting cases to, government agencies, staffers and Congress.
 We have assisted clients and trade organizations in response to inquiries on cyber risk, data breaches and privacy issues before all levels of government.

-In 2019, Chambers USA ranked team leader Mark Melodia as one of the top 4 privacy and data security litigators in the country.
-Our seasoned team of data privacy and cybersecurity litigators has defended more than 85 privacy class actions, multidistrict litigations (MDLs) and other "bet-the-company" suits throughout the U.S.
+In 2022, Chambers USA ranked practice leader Mark Melodia as one of the top privacy and data security litigators in the country.
+Our seasoned team of data privacy and cybersecurity litigators has defended approximately 120 privacy class actions, multidistrict litigations (MDLs) and other "bet-the-company" suits throughout the U.S.

-Class actions are a common and challenging consequence of privacy and data security incidents, and increasingly extend to even mainstream data collection and usage practices.
+Class actions are a common and challenging consequence of privacy and data security incidents, and increasingly extend to even mainstream data collection and usage practices, including the latest trend of the use of state anti-wiretap laws as a vehicle to sue software developers and businesses for the use of ubiquitous cookies, pixels and other website software, such as session replay technology.
 We have a team of nationally recognized litigators who defend clients in privacy class actions based on a wide variety of alleged claims, including breach of contract, breach of warranty, fraudulent representations, negligence, breach of state privacy and security laws, breach of state consumer fraud laws, the Wiretap Act, the Stored Communications Act, the Computer Fraud and Abuse Act (CFAA), as well as the DPPA, VPPA and TCPA, to name a few.
 In so doing, we often work closely and collaboratively with carriers providing coverage.